From saving for a deposit, to finding a home, making an offer and securing the deal, here’s a guide to help you through the process.

 ---|---|---|

 When making your list, think about your long-term needs.
 House prices can go down as well as up and it can cost money to move.
-For example, if you’re hoping to start a family, finding a place with room to expand may mean that you won’t have to sell to buy a bigger place.
+For example, if you’re hoping to start a family, finding a place with room to expand may mean you won’t have to sell to buy a bigger place later on.

 Location is also important.
-Research and visit different areas to get an idea of:
+Research and visit different areas and ask yourself:

 If your final offer is accepted – congratulations.
 If not, keep looking – your new home, at a price you’re happy with, could be just around the corner.